GeorgeSeif/CPP-Utilities/README.md

 4. Median value of array or vector
 5. Standard deviation of array or vector
 6. Intersection between two arrays or vectors
+7. Check if a vector contains a certain value

 ## Math Utility Functions
 1. Quadratic equation solver